musicslayer/self_publish_book/README.md

 	- Any disclaimers (i.e. this book is a work of fiction, not based on any real person, etc.).
 - The Table of Contents is tricky because you have to update multiple places.
 	- There will be an actual XHTML file with your Table of Contents.
 It's basically a bunch of hyperlinks going to each chapter.
 	- You have to create/update "toc.ncx".
+You can copy the file from my sample e-book and alter it as needed.
  	- Add a semantic for the Table of Contents (see the [Semantics](#semantics) section).
 - E-books don't really have a back cover.
 If you want to include one, just have the last XHTML file be the back cover image.
 Or you can omit this and make the back cover an exclusive to people who buy the physical edition of your book.